 How to Make Orange and Frisee Salad

 Add the spring mix, frisee, radicchio, red onion, capers and feta cheese to a large bowl.

 Using a sharp paring knife remove cut the peel and white pith off of each navel orange.
-You will need to save about a 1/3 of the orange juice so try and do the next step over a bowl to catch any juice that runs off.
+You will need to save about 1/3 of the orange juice so try and do the next step over a bowl to catch any juice that runs off.

 Use the sharp paring knife and cut between the membranes of the oranges to remove slices of orange.
 Once all of the slices have been removed squeeze the remaining juice out of the orange.
 Repeat with the other orange.
 You should be left with about 1/3 cup of fresh orange juice.
 Set the orange juice aside and add the orange segments to the salad.

-Pour over the orange salad dressing over the salad when ready to serve and toss to evenly coat the salad.
+Pour the orange salad dressing over the salad when ready to serve and toss to evenly coat the salad.
 Enjoy.

 What is frisee lettuce?

 Frisee lettuce is known as curly endive.
 It features curly leaves, which are green on the outside and yellow on the inside.
 It has a stronger flavour than regular endive and the insides are particularly good in salads.
 One of the characteristics of frisee is that it has a nice crunch – the perfect contrast to other varieties of lettuce, spinach and kale in salads.
 It’s also sometimes used as a garnish on dishes at higher-end restaurants.

 Frisee is also a nutritious leafy green, loaded with folic acid, vitamins A & C, fibre, iron and more.